Jean de Ruyt: Published works

 His publications include L 'Acte Unique Européen Editions de l’Université de Bruxelles 1987, second Edition 1989; European Political Cooperation towards a European Foreign Policy, Atlantic Council of the U.S., 1989; A Minister for a European Foreign Policy, Schuman Centre, European University Institute, Florence, 2005 and various articles on European institutions and defence policy.
-'Leadership in the European Union' was published by Louvain University Press; the English version is available on Amazon kindle.
-His latest book, ‘Le Privilege du Diplomate’, reflections on 40 years of diplomatic career, has just been published by Les Presses Universitaires de Louvain.
+'Leadership in the European Union' was published by Louvain University Press.
+‘Le Privilege du Diplomate’, reflections on 40 years of diplomatic career was published in September 2021 by Les Presses Universitaires de Louvain.
+His latest book ‘de six a Trente-six’, about the enlargement of the European Union was published by the Belgian Royal Academy in February 2025.

 Personal life

-Jean De Ruyt was born in Louvain, Belgium on September 14, 1947.
+Jean De Ruyt was born in Louvain, Belgium on 14 September 1947.
 He is married to Sheila Arora and has five children: Carole, Isabelle, Virginie, Laurent and Amber.